 Prevent suicide today by supporting

-Please help us raise $75,000 to insure that IMALIVE provides chat and phone support to people in crisis 24 hours a day 7 days a week.
-Scroll down for the donate widget, which lists the donation levels and gifts.
+Please help us raise $60,000 to ensure that IMALIVE provides chat and phone support to people in crisis 24 hours a day 7 days a week.
+You may use the donate button on the right.

 It is a common belief that depression and suicide are problems only women encounter.
 Although women are more likely to become depressed, men are susceptible to feelings of hopelessness and suicidal thoughts.
 They also have a higher suicide mortality rate.
 Symptoms, causes and treatment for depression and suicide also differ between men and women men than for women.
 In order for men who are affected by depression to receive the help, it's important for them and their loved ones to be aware of the warning signs.